List of 40 Famous Forests in India to visit

 The Keibul Lamjao National Park Visiting Time

-The park officially opens at 9 am and closes by 6 pm.
+The park officially opens at 9 am and closes at 6 pm.
 Reach earlier than opening time for a greater chance of seeing animals.
 It remains closed on Mondays.

 Keibul Lamjao National Park is Famous for Which Animal